kendallfrimodig/energy-demand-forecasting/index.md

 Energy must be produced in real time, to match demand - otherwise load shedding is necessary (temporary or prolonged blackouts) and as you might guess one person does not have the authority to flip the switch for select plants in such a time sensitive situation.
 If the demand is not sufficiently decreased in time, a generating station's circuit breaker can trip, and turning the plant back on can take days. <br><br>

 <p style="line-height:2">
 Once one plant goes offline, its far more likely the web of power-plants will collectively fall in a chain reaction - in the worst case the entire state could be without power for a minimum of several days.
-This is a tricky line to walk  since coal or natural gas power plants aren't acquiring their resources on-site, and sources outside hydroelectic and nuclear are vulnerable to their own environmental conditions to stay online.  <br><br>
+This is a tricky line to walk  since coal or natural gas power plants aren't acquiring their resources on-site, and sources outside hydroelectric and nuclear are vulnerable to their own environmental conditions to stay online.  <br><br>

 <p style="line-height:2">
 In the event of grid overload most other states can reliably pull electricity from neighboring connections, however the lone star state does not benefit form such interconnectivity.
 Though the figure shows two connections, data indicates little to no transfer of energy from oklahoma and mexico.
 In other words what little outside connection texas does have, is not comparable on scale to other interconnections. <br>

 ![](https://www.eia.gov/electricity/930-content/930_map.png)<br><br>

-Youtuber 'Practical Engineering' explains how close the texas power crisis was to being a true catastophe and the mechanics underlying this delicate grid state in an approachable way [(link)](https://www.youtube.com/watch?v=08mwXICY4JM) <br><br>
+Youtuber 'Practical Engineering' explains how close the texas power crisis was to being a true catastrophe and the mechanics underlying this delicate grid state in an approachable way [(link)](https://www.youtube.com/watch?v=08mwXICY4JM) <br><br>

 ---

 ### Energy Prices

 <br>

 <p style="line-height:2">